mrpeabody/vim_setup/README.md

 **TypeScript**:

-- create a function's JSDoc: `<,> then L` in the function body or on its signature
+- create a function's JSDoc: `<,> then J` in the function body or on its signature (for js-style functions only)
 - navigate to the location where a symbol is defined: `Ctrl + ]`
 - show location(s) where a symbol is referenced: `Ctrl + ^`
 - show the type of a symbol under cursor: `<,> then t`